My name is Mark Bryniarski. I

 I was born and raised in Cracow, Poland.
 After completing my medical school in Poland I came

 cerebrovascular problems, transsphenoidal approaches, trigeminal neuralgia, and vagal nerve stimulation.
 I worked closely

-with Dr. John Oro, former Chairman of Neurosurgery at the University of Misouri in Columbia, MO.
-My armamentarium of skills includes: brain tumor surgery
+with Dr. John Oro, former Chairman of Neurosurgery at the University of Misouri in Columbia, MO, aquiring skills in Chiari

 pituitary surgery, brain endoscopy, head and spinal trauma, aneurysm clipping, carotid endarterectomy, microvascular decompression,

 awake craniotomies with brain mapping, stereotactic brain surgery, laser brain surgery.
 I also have significant experience

 in spine surgery, including anterior and posterior spinal instrumentation, and artificial discs.